IBM/ibm-spectrum-scale-cloud-install/docs/azure.md

 The terraform templates provided in this repository offer following deployment options;

 > **_NOTE:_** By default below options use *terraform local backend*.
-In order to configure below options to use *terraform S3 backend*, use `./tools/enable_aws_s3_backend.sh`.
+In order to configure below options to use *terraform S3 backend*, use `./tools/enable_azure_s3_backend.sh`.

 ### (Option-1) New VNet Based Configuration (Single AZ, Multi AZ)

-This option provisions a new Azure VNet environment consisting of the subnets, nat gateways, internet gateway, security groups, bastion autoscaling group, compute (instances with NO EBS volumes attached) and storage (instances with EBS volumes attached) instances, and then deploys IBM Spectrum Scale into this new VNet with a single or multi availability zone(s).
+This option provisions a new Azure VNet environment consisting of the subnets, security groups, bastion, ansible jump host, compute (instances with NO managed data disks attached) and storage (instances with managed data disks attached) instances, and then deploys IBM Spectrum Scale into this new VNet with a single or multi availability zone(s).

 Refer to [New VNet Based Configuration](../azure_scale_templates/azure_new_vnet_scale/README.md) for detailed steps, options.